gustavnavar/Grid.Blazor/docs/dotnetcore_blazor/Embedded_components.md

     Functions | IList<Func<object,Task>> (optional) | the parent component can pass a list of Functions to be used by the child component
     Object | object (optional) | the parent component can pass an object to be used by the component

-    If you use any of these paramenters, you must use them when creating the component.
+    If you use any of these parameters, you must use them when creating the component.

 * If you want to use a button in a grid column to start the embedded component, you has to render a button in a grid cell custom column:

     ```c#
         c.Add().Encoded(false).Sanitized(false).RenderComponentAs<ShipperButtonCell>();
     ```